 During MIN 851, students will work closely with the Research Director to come up with a plausible qualitative research project.
 Generally, the project proposal will consist of the Introduction Chapter (Chapter 1), the Literature Review (Chapter 2), and the Methodology Chapter (Chapter 3).

-Once the Research Director and student agree that the project proposal is ready for defense, the student will defend their project proposal before the members of the committee either in-person or virtually.
-The candidate must provide a copy of the proposal to each member of the committee at least two weeks prior to the date of the scheduled defense.
+Project readers will be identified during MIN 851 (for more information, see D.Min.
+Project Readers below).
+When the First Reader and student agree that the project proposal is ready for defense, the student will send a copy of the proposal to each member of the committee at least two weeks prior to the date of the scheduled proposal defense.
+During the proposal defense, the student will defend their project proposal before the members of the committee either in-person or virtually.
 At the defense, the candidate can expect to defend their project proposal and answer questions from the committee.
 The following outcomes are possible scenarios of a proposal defense:

 - 1. The proposal passes with no revisions. - 2.
-The proposal passes with minor revisions (edits may be approved by just the Research Director). - 3.
+The proposal passes with minor revisions (edits may be approved by just the First Reader). - 3.
 The proposal passes with major revisions (edits must be approved by entire committee). - 4.
 The proposal does not pass and needs to be re-written (project proposal defense must be rescheduled).